 In addition to establishing an ethical environment, board members and management must also take the lead in implementing and maintaining a formal fraud risk management program.
 One key element of such a program is a fraud risk assessment, which should be updated annually at a minimum or more frequently if conditions warrant.

-The risk assessment, which some say is easy and I disagree, should identify fraud schemes and the acts that could potentially occur, possible concealment strategies that could be used by the fraudster to avoid detection, possible conversion tactics, the individuals or gatekeepers who pose the highest risk of committing fraud, controls that are in place to deter or detect fraud and a list of warning signals or “red flags” that can be used to educate the organization and assist internal audit and compliance in designing risk assessment procedures.
+The risk assessment, which some say is easy and I beg to differ, should identify fraud schemes and the acts that could potentially occur, possible concealment strategies that the fraudster could use to avoid detection, possible conversion tactics, the individuals or gatekeepers who pose the highest risk of committing fraud, controls that are in place to deter or detect fraud and a list of warning signals or “red flags” that can be used to educate the organization and assist internal audit and compliance in designing risk assessment procedures.

-These “red flags” can be organized into four general categories:
+These “red flags” (not all-inclusive) can be organized into four general categories:

 Lack of Controls

 In meeting its responsibility to identify gaps and develop fraud controls, management must take special care to avoid complacency.
-Don’t assume that if fraud is occurring“the auditors will catch it.”
+Don’t assume that if fraud is occurring, “the auditors will catch it.”
 Using the external auditor as a control is not acceptable.
-By the time the external auditor uncovers fraud it is usually too late to prevent significant financial damage, and almost always too late to prevent the reputational damage that will follow.
+By the time the external auditor uncovers fraud, it is usually too late to prevent significant financial damage.
+It is almost always too late to prevent the reputational damage that will follow.

 Following are some important principles to keep when developing more proactive anti-fraud control policies: